Dec 31, 2011

 The so-called "unconscious" mind is not unconscious.
 It is always conscious of body sensations, and it keeps reacting to them.
 If they are unpleasant, it reacts with aversion.
 If they are pleasant, it reacts with craving.
 This is the habit pattern, the behaviour pattern, of the so-called unconscious at the depth of the mind.

-Here is an example to explain how the so-called unconscious mind is reacting with craving and aversion.
-You are in deep sleep.
+An example: You are in deep sleep.
 A mosquito bites you and there is an unpleasant sensation.
 Your conscious mind does not know what has happened.
 The unconscious knows immediately that there is an unpleasant sensation, and it reacts with aversion.
 It drives away or kills the mosquito.
 But still there is an unpleasant sensation, so you scratch, though your conscious mind is in deep sleep.
 When you wake up, if somebody asks you how many mosquito bites you got during the night, you won't know.
 Your conscious mind was unaware but the unconscious knew, and it reacted.

 Another example: Sitting for about half an hour, some pressure starts somewhere and the unconscious mind reacts: "There is a pressure.
 I don't like it!"
 You change your position.
 The unconscious mind is always in contact with the body sensations.
 You make a little movement, and then after some time you move again.
 Just watch somebody sitting for fifteen to twenty minutes.
 You will find that this person is fidgeting, shifting a little here, a little there.
 Of course, consciously he does not know what he is doing.
 This is because he is not aware of the sensations.
 He does not know that he is reacting with aversion to these sensations.
 This barrier is ignorance.